 Ahhhh Mississippi!
 Have you driven the Natchez Trace Parkway?
 It’s 444 miles through 3 states with amazing history and sights.
 We actually started in Tennessee, and drove down to Mississippi.
 I have a detailed 3 part series – Click the button below.

-We thought about waiting to write about Mississippi until we went back a second time because most of what we saw was during out stop in Natchez after driving the Natchez Trace.
+We thought about waiting to write about Mississippi until we went back a second time because most of what we saw was during our stop in Natchez after driving the Natchez Trace.
 But we had such amazing things to share, we wanted to go ahead and share it now.
 Check back in a few months!
-We will be updating this just after the new year when we plan to go back to Mississippi.

 - Kermit the Frog was born in Leland, Mississippi